The 12 habits of healthy musicians

 If you answered yes, you’re not alone.

-As described in my book The Musician’s Way, musicians frequently incur injuries, particularly to hands, limbs, backs, necks, vocal cords, and ears.
+As I describe in The Musician’s Way, musicians frequently incur injuries, particularly to hands, limbs, backs, necks, vocal cords, and ears.

-The good news is that almost all of these occupational injuries are preventable.
+Fortunately, research also indicates that almost all of these occupational injuries are avoidable.

 1. Increase playing or singing time gradually